Diving instructor: Professional

 The total time required is more than 4 years, including training and work experience.

-Similar requirements apply to registration as surface supplied and saturation diving instructors.
+Similar requirements apply to registration as surface supplied air, mixed gas, and saturation diving instructors.
 In each case the applicant must first be qualified and have appropriate work experience as a diver, then supervisor in the class of diving before being eligible for application for registration as an instructor for that class of diving.

 Recreational

 Recreational diving instructors may be subject to significantly less stringent requirements.
 These are set by the certification agencies to which they are affiliated, and may also be specifically or generally regulated by health and safety legislation.
 In the UK the Diving at Work Regulations specifically include training of recreational divers, while in the US and South Africa, the professional diving regulations specifically exclude recreational diving instruction, but in South Africa the work is covered by the general constraints of the Occupational Health and Safety Act, 1993.